scritical/.github/azure/README.md

 testflo -v . -n 1
 ```

-### Step 4: Push branch to `mdolab/` repository and create pull request
+### Step 4: Push branch to `scritical/` repository and create pull request

-1. Push branch directly to `mdolab` repository, not your personal fork
+1. Push branch directly to `scritical` repository, not your personal fork

 ### Step 5: Create new Pipeline on Microsoft Azure

-1. Go to [Azure Pipelines](https://dev.azure.com/mdolab/) and select public / private as needed by current repository
+1. Go to [Azure Pipelines](https://dev.azure.com/scritical/) and select public / private as needed by current repository
 2. Select "Pipelines" and "New pipeline"
 3. Select "Github" and authorize the Azure Pipeline app if you have not already
-4. Select correct mdolab repository (again, not personal fork)
+4. Select correct scritical repository (again, not personal fork)
 5. Select "Existing Azure Pipelines YAML file"
 6. In pop-up menu, set "Branch" to your new Azure-transition branch and "Path" to `.github/azure-pipelines.yaml`
 7. Click "continue"